madoreiraluizrv/Disaster-Response-Pipeline/README.md

 On models folder, there is train_classifier.py that loads data from the SQLite database, splits the dataset into training and test sets, builds a text processing and machine learning pipeline, trains and tunes a model using GridSearchCV, outputs results on the test set and exports the final model as a pickle file.

+On app folder, there is run.py, a flask web app that takes care of data visualizations using plotly and uses the model from the pickle file to classify messages inputted by the user.
+Inside this folder, there is another folder (templates), with the web pages for the main page (master.html) and for the classification results page (go.html).

 ## How to Run<a name="how"></a>

 1. Run the following commands in the project's root directory to set up your database and model.